darods/CanSat-Ground-station/README.md

 ### How does it store the information?
-Clicking on the **iniciar almacenamiento** button calls a function of the **db** class that changes a state that determines whether the `guardar` method writes the information in the list.
-The same happens with the **detener almacenamiento** button.
+Clicking on the **Start storage** button calls a function of the **data_base** class that changes a state that determines whether the `guardar` method writes the information in the list.
+The same happens with the **Stop storage** button.

-In this file the list called `valor` is stored in the same order adding at the end the date that is registered in the computer.
+In this file the list called `value_chain` is stored in the same order adding at the end the date that is registered in the computer.

 ___
 ## Sources